REDl3east/cappy/README.md

 A screen capping tool that lets you immediately explore the pixels of the your monitor screen(s).

 ## Features
-* Pan/Zoom the captured monitor screen(s).
+* Smooth panning/zooming of the captured screen(s).
-* Inspect the color of the pixel hovered over.
+* Inspect pixel data of the currently hovered pixel, then copy that data to the clipboard.
+* Crop out sections and/or save the capture to a PNG.
+* A grid mode to better see the nice pixels.
+* A flashlight mode!

 ### Build
 Cappy is built using CMake.
 CMake will take care of downloading all necessary dependencies.
 It may take a while to build because everything is built from scratch and statically linked.